cartolinks/assessment/senior-python-fullstack-engineer.md

 whiteboard/quiz interviews so common in the industry.
 It’s not without the downsides - it could take longer than traditional interviews.
-That said, it's our view that this type of challenge gives us a more accurate assessment of your ability to work well on the types of projects we’re working on day-to-day here at Teleport.
+That said, it's our view that this type of challenge gives us a more accurate assessment of your ability to work well on the types of projects we’re working on day-to-day here.
 [Some of the best teams use coding challenges](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/).
 We appreciate your time and are looking forward to hacking on this project together.

+When you are done with your code add the github username: cartolinks to the github project and also submit it via the google form
 ## Summary

 In this challenge, you will build an application that allows a user to browse